sveri/closp/README.md

 ## Database

-Closp per default is configured to connect to a file H2 database.
+Closp per default is configured to connect to a file SQlite database.
 Additionally I added support for joplin <https://github.com/juxt/joplin> to handle migration of sql scripts.
 To get started run `lein joplin migrate sql-dev-env` in the project folder.
 This is enough to get running.
 Changing the jdbc url in the *closp.edn* file will switch to another database.
 But keep in mind you will have to